 Large fibroids may cause pain, pressure, or a feeling of heaviness in the pelvic area during or between menstrual periods.
 Fibroids may press on the bladder, making a woman need to urinate more frequently or more urgently.
 They may press on the rectum, causing discomfort and constipation.
 They may interfere with how organs function—for example, by blocking the urinary tract and thus the flow of urine out of the body.
 Large fibroids may cause the abdomen to enlarge.

-Fibroids can cause infertility by blocking the fallopian tubes or by distorting the shape of the uterus, making attachment to the lining of the uterus (implantation) of a fertilized egg difficult or impossible.
+Fibroids can cause infertility by blocking the fallopian tubes or by distorting the shape of the uterus, making attachment to the lining of the uterus (implantation) of a fertilized egg difficult or impossible (see Figure: From Egg to Embryo).

 Doctors may suspect fibroids based on results of a pelvic examination.
-However, imaging tests are often needed to confirm the diagnosis.
+However, imaging tests are often needed to confirm the diagnosis of uterine fibroids.

 For most women who have fibroids but no bothersome symptoms or other problems, treatment is not required.
 They are reexamined every 6 to 12 months so that doctors can determine whether symptoms are worsening or lessening and whether fibroids are growing.